Skip to main content

 Zone AE / VE

-Bradenton, the Manatee County seat, lines the Manatee River as it opens into Tampa Bay — geography that left it exposed to heavy surge during Hurricane Helene and Hurricane Milton in 2024.
-Riverfront and coastal neighborhoods including the River District, Cortez, Palma Sola, and the downtown and west Bradenton areas sit in FEMA AE flood zones, with coastal-facing parcels carrying VE (Coastal High Hazard) designations.
-As the largest mainland market in Manatee County, Bradenton pairs naturally with our Anna Maria Island work, and we coordinate all Manatee County permitting, engineering, and FEMA elevation certificate work for area projects.
+Bradenton, the Manatee County seat, lines the Manatee River as it opens into Tampa Bay, with riverfront and coastal neighborhoods including the River District, Cortez, Palma Sola, and downtown and west Bradenton.
+As the largest mainland market in Manatee County, Bradenton pairs naturally with our Anna Maria Island work — we coordinate Manatee County permitting, engineering, and elevation certificate work across both, handling each with the same boutique attention: a limited number of projects at a time, engineered to the property's specific conditions.

-Bradenton lines the Manatee River where it widens toward Tampa Bay, and that low riverfront and coastal land took heavy surge during Hurricane Helene and Hurricane Milton in 2024.
+Bradenton lines the Manatee River where it widens toward Tampa Bay, and that riverfront and coastal geography shapes flood risk across the city.
 The River District, Cortez, Palma Sola, and the downtown and west Bradenton neighborhoods sit largely in FEMA AE zones, with coastal-facing parcels in VE designations.
-Under Risk Rating 2.0, premiums on these properties are priced on individual flood risk, so elevating the lowest floor above the Base Flood Elevation is the most effective way to cut annual cost while protecting the home from the next storm.
+Elevating the lowest floor above the Base Flood Elevation is the most durable way to protect these properties, engineered to the specific home rather than a generic citywide approach.

 Coordinating Manatee County Permitting

-Every Bradenton elevation runs through Manatee County floodplain administration, which governs the lift design, the FEMA Elevation Certificate, and inspections for AE and VE zone properties.
+Every Bradenton elevation runs through Manatee County floodplain administration, which governs the lift design, the elevation certificate, and inspections for AE and VE zone properties.
 Because Bradenton is the mainland complement to our Anna Maria Island work, we routinely manage Manatee County permitting across both, handling the engineering and certificate coordination so area homeowners deal with one team from assessment through final set.

 Bradenton Service Area Map